Tim Van Patten

 Timothy Van Patten (born June 10, 1959) is an American television director, screenwriter, producer, and former actor.
 He has received numerous accolades including two Emmy Awards, a Peabody Award, and two Directors Guild of America Awards, as well as nominations for two BAFTA Awards.

-Patten started his career as an actor portraying Mario "Salami" Pettrino on The White Shadow from 1978 to 1981.
+Van Patten started his career as an actor portraying Mario "Salami" Pettrino on The White Shadow from 1978 to 1981.
 He also played the villainous teenager Peter Stegman in Class of 1984 (1982), Max Keller on The Master (1984), and Sergeant Andy Wojeski in True Blue (1989–1990).
 Beginning in the early 1990s, he left acting to pursue a directing career full time.

-Patten received two Primetime Emmy Awards for Outstanding Limited Series for the HBO limited series The Pacific (2010), and Outstanding Directing for a Drama Series for the HBO drama series Boardwalk Empire episode "To the Lost" (2012).
+Van Patten received two Primetime Emmy Awards for Outstanding Limited Series for the HBO limited series The Pacific (2010), and Outstanding Directing for a Drama Series for the HBO drama series Boardwalk Empire episode "To the Lost" (2012).
 He also received Emmy nominations for his work on Sex and the City, The Sopranos, and Game of Thrones.
-Patten also directed episodes for Deadwood, Rome, and The Wire.
-He directed the Netflix series Black Mirror episode "Hang the DJ" (2018), and the HBO legal drama series Perry Mason (2020).
+Van Patten also directed episodes for Deadwood, Rome, and The Wire.
+He directed the Netflix series Black Mirror episode "Hang the DJ" (2018), and several episodes of the HBO legal drama series Perry Mason (2020).

 Early life

-Van Patten was born in Brooklyn, New York, to Richard Byron Van Patten (1907 – 1985) and his second wife Eleanor della Gatta Van Patten and grew up in Massapequa, New York.
+Van Patten was born in Brooklyn, New York, to Richard Byron Van Patten (1907–1985) and his second wife Eleanor della Gatta Van Patten and grew up in Massapequa, New York.
 He graduated from Massapequa High School in 1977, in the same class as musician Brian Setzer and football player Brian Baldinger.

 Career

 1978–1990: Acting career

-Patten started his career as an actor in film and television.
+Van Patten started his career as an actor in film and television.
 He first gained prominence for his role as Mario "Salami" Pettrino in the CBS drama series The White Shadow from 1978 to 1981 appearing in 54 episodes.
 He made his feature film debut in the Mark Lester directed crime thriller Class of 1984 portraying Peter Stegman, the villainous teenager.
 He acted alongside Michael J. Fox and Roddy McDowell.
 The film received positive reviews with Roger Ebert writing, "[the film] is raw, offensive, vulgar, and violent, but it contains the sparks of talent and wit, and it is acted and directed by people who cared to make it special."
-Patten then played Max Keller in the NBC action-adventure series The Master (1984).
+Van Patten then played Max Keller in the NBC action-adventure series The Master (1984).
 His other film roles include Joey in the World War II science fiction film Zone Troopers (1985), J.T. in the comedy film The Wrong Guys (1988), and Father John Durham in the horror film Catacombs (1988).
 He played Andy Wojeski in the NBC crime drama series True Blue from 1989 to 1990.